petkaantonov/bluebird/README.md

 The value of boolean flags is determined by presence, if you want to pass false value for a boolean flag, use the `no-`-prefix e.g. `--no-browser`.

  - `--run=String`.
 Which tests to run (or compile when testing in browser).
 Default `"all"`
+ - `--cover=String`.
+Create code coverage using the String as istanbul reporter.
+Coverage is created in the ./coverage folder.
+No coverage is created by default, default reporter is `"html"` (use `--cover` to use default reporter).
  - `--browser` - Whether to compile tests for browsers.
 Default `false`.
  - `--port=Number` - Whe port where local server is hosted when testing in browser.
 Default `9999`
  - `--execute-browser-tests` - Whether to execute the compiled tests for browser when using `--browser`.
 Default `true`.